Almost sure asymptotics for Riemannian random waves: Almost sure asymptotics of nodal volume

 Choosing $k$ and $p$ such that

 we can apply the second part of Lemma \ref{lemme7} to deduce the existence of a constant $C(\omega)$ such that

 \end{proof}

 \begin{remark} If we were in an analytic setting, we could use the same argument as the one in \cite[Thm.~9]{An19}, which roughly relies on the convergence of Taylor expansion of eigenfunctions.
 In the $\CC^\infty$ setting we can only apply the generalized Rolle lemma with a fixed $p$, and it explains why we used the partitioning of the cube $[0,1]^d$.
-A careful analysis of the proof shows that it requires a manifold of finite regularity $\CC^k$ for $k=81d$ (the constant is far from optimal and a few improvements could have been made throughout the proof). \end{remark}
+A careful analysis of the proof shows that it requires a manifold of finite regularity $\CC^k$ for $k$ large enough. \end{remark}

 \begin{corollary} For all $p\geq 1$ :

 and

 \end{corollary}